dpurkays/dpurkays/README.md

 -->

-👩‍🎓 New CS Grad from Simon Fraser University!
+👩‍🎓 New CS Grad from Simon Fraser University! \
-I graduated from the University of Calgary with Bachelor of Science in Psychology.
+👩‍🎓 I graduated from the University of Calgary with a BSc in Psychology.